genevate/style_guides/programming/languages/ruby.md

 ## Procs

-* Disregards out extra arguments without error.
+* Disregards extra arguments without error.
 * Returns from the scope of the bounded object (i.e. returns from the scope of the object in which the proc was defined).
 * Use `proc` instead of `Proc.new` as provided by the Kernel module.
 * Procs can be called the following ways (the first option, however, is more readable):